projectfluent/fluent-rs/fluent-pseudo/README.md

 # Fluent

-`fluent-pseudo` is a Rust implementation of the pseudolocalization API for [Project Fluent][], a localization framework designed to unleash the entire expressive power of natural language translations.
+`fluent-pseudo` is a Rust implementation of the pseudolocalization API for [Project Fluent](https://projectfluent.org/), a localization framework designed to unleash the entire expressive power of natural language translations.